mindbox-cloud/ios-sdk/Example/README.md

 2. To check the inapp anywhere in the application:
   - [Read this](https://help.mindbox.ru/docs/in-app-location).
   - Replace `operationSystemName` in `showInAppWithExecuteSyncOperation` and `showInAppWithExecuteAsyncOperation` in MainViewModel.
-  - Click to the button `Show in-app` opposite the selected operation
+  - Click to the button `Show in-app` opposite the selected operation.
 3. To check push notifications:
   - [Read this](https://developers.mindbox.ru/docs/ios-send-push-notifications-advanced)
-  - Send a notification from your account
+  - Send a notification from your account.
 4. To check rich notifications:
   - [Read this](https://developers.mindbox.ru/docs/ios-send-push-notifications-advanced)
-  - Send a notification from your account
+  - Send a notification from your account.

 ### Additionally
-  - Currently the In-App only comes once per session
+  - Currently the In-App only comes once per session.
-  - There are comments and links in the ExampleApp code that can help you
+  - There are comments and links in the ExampleApp code that can help you.